 Have you ever felt out of breath in the early minutes of a normal surf session?
 Are your arms in pain?
 Don't worry, you're definitely not alone in the line-up.

 Whether you're escaping from a freak set or paddling for a small, mushy, summer wave, you'll need well-trained arms and lungs.
-And don't forget to maintain a correct body positioning on a surfboard.
+And don't forget to maintain a correct body positioning on the surfboard.

 Strong strokes can be built, no matter how old you are.
-Have you got a standup paddle board?
-You should, because it will strengthen shoulders, biceps and triceps.
+Have you got a standup paddle board (or SUP)?
+You should consider one, as using it will strengthen shoulders, biceps and triceps.
 That's endurance paddling training.

 Extend your arm, open your torso and focus on a determined, deep stroke, with full physical commitment.
 Fingers are decisive.
 Although you might initially feel that closed fingers are more effective, science has a different winning formula.